Eduardo Pacheco (Filipino sportsman): Other sports

 Pacheco was also a bowler (member of TBAM; Tenpin Bowlers Association of Makati) swimmer, volleyball player and track and field athlete.

 Later life

 After his retirement he became an area manager for Julius Rothschild Ltd. He made frequent trips abroad and continues to play basketball for recreation purposes.
 He also served as senior administrative officer at the Philippine Sports Commission under executive director Dr. Lucrecio Calo.

 Death

-Pacheco died in his sleep on December 9, 2009 due to cardiac arrest in a Quezon City apartment that he was renting.
+Pacheco died in his sleep on December 9, 2009, due to cardiac arrest in a Quezon City apartment that he was renting.
 He was 73 years old at the time of his death.

 Personal life

+Eddie was the son of Filipino football legend Emilio Pacheco.

 He had four children from a previous relationship; Eduardo Jr., Catherine, Elizabeth, and Joseph.

 He married Maria Lourdes Marqueta on October 17, 1972.

 He worked for the Philippine Sports Commission up until the time of his demise as a Consultant.